fifth-postulate/crochet-workshop/workshop/guide/src/introduction/origin.md

 on understanding hyperbolic geometry

 I took up crocheting to better understand hyperbolic geometry and instantly fell in love.
-Crocheting is a wholesome, tactile activity that is places you in the moment.
+Crocheting is a wholesome, tactile activity that places you in the moment.
 It is this love that I would like to share with you.
 And how better to do that then by expressing an interest.